Uniform Capacitated Facility Location Problems with Penalties/Outliers: Introduction

-The above formulation of the problem is not robust towards noisy clients (few distantly located clients called outliers) that can significantly increase the cost of the solution.
-To address the concern, Charikar et al.~\cite{charikar2001algorithms} defined the problems of $k-$center, $k-$median and facility location with outliers.
-Though the problem of clustering with outliers had been studied in the world of practitioners, the theoretical complexity of the problems was first studied by them.
+The facility location problem is a fundamental and well studied problem in operational research and theoretical computer science~\cite{Shmoys,ChudakS03,Jain:2001,Byrka07,Chudak98,Li13}.
+In (uncapacitated) facility location problem (FLP), we are given a set $\cliset$ of $m$ clients and a set $\facilityset$ of $n$ facility locations.
+Setting up a facility at location $i$ incurs cost $f_i$(called the {\em facility opening cost} or simply the {\em facility cost} ) and servicing a client $j$ by a facility $i$ incurs cost $\dist{i}{j}$ (called the {\em service cost}).
+We assume that the costs are metric, i.e., they satisfy the triangle inequality.
+The objective is to select a set $\facilityset' \subseteq \facilityset$, so that the total cost of opening the facilities in $\facilityset'$ and the cost of servicing all the clients by opened facilities is minimized.
+If the maximum number of clients a facility $i$ can serve is bounded by $u_i$, the problem is called {\em capacitated facility location problem}.
+The above formulation of the problem is sensitive towards noisy clients in the sense that few distantly located clients, called {\em outliers} can significantly increase the cost of the solution.
+To address the concern, Charikar \etal~\cite{charikar2001algorithms} defined the problems of $k-$center, $k-$median and facility location with outliers.
 In {\em facility location problem with outliers} (FLPO), we are given a bound $t$ on the maximum number of clients that can be considered as outliers.
-The objective now is to identify the locations to install facilities and select at least $m-t$ clients to be served, so that the total cost for setting up the facilities and servicing the selected clients is minimized.
-In another closely related variant of the problem, the {\em facility location problem with penalties} (FLPP), instead of a hard bound on the number of outliers, we are allowed to leave a client $j \in \cliset$ unserved by paying a penalty cost $p_j$.
-The objective, then, is to identify the locations to install facilities and select the clients to be served, so that the total cost for setting up the facilities, servicing the selected clients and the penalty cost of the unserved clients is minimized.
-The problem of outliers becomes more severe when there is a bound on the maximum number of clients a facility can serve.
-In this paper, we present a framework to design approximation algorithms for capacitated facility location problems with penalties/outliers using LP-rounding and apply it to obtain approximations for some of the very fundamental problems with outliers/penalties.
+The objective now is to identify the locations to install facilities and serve at least $m-t$ clients, so that the total cost for setting up the facilities and servicing the selected clients is minimized.
+In another closely related variant of the problem, called the {\em facility location problem with penalties} (FLPP), instead of a hard bound on the number of outliers, we are allowed to leave a client $j \in \cliset$ unserved by paying a penalty cost $p_j$.
+The objective, then, is to identify the locations to install facilities and select the clients to be served, so that the total cost for setting up the facilities, servicing the selected clients and paying the penalty cost of the unserved clients is minimized.
+In this paper, we study capacitated facility location problems with penalties/outliers(CFLPP/CFLPO) when the capacities are uniform i.e. $u_i = u$ for all $i \in \facilityset$.
+We present a framework to obtain constant factor approximation for these problems.
+We present first constant factor approximation for CFLPO violating both the capacities as well as the outliers by a small factor of $(1 + \epsilon)$ each.
+The result is obtained by rounding a solution to the standard LP; the violations are inevitable as both CFLP~\cite{Shmoys} as well as FLPO ~\cite{charikar2001algorithms} are known to have unbounded integrality gaps from the standard LPs.
+To the best of our knowledge, CFLPO has not been studied earlier.
+In particular, we present the following result: